blex-max/apb-pileup-browser/README.md

 ### Planned
 - VCF-driven locus browsing - input a VCF along with alignment/s and navigate between variant loci.
   - unlikely to implement any filtering of the vcf as that can be done at or before startup with `bcftools` and shell piping/substitution.
-- Better in-app help; column discoverability; a `help` command; better helptext.
-Better startup messages
+- Column discoverability (e.g. an in-app column reference).
 - Clear indication of no-op navigation via blinking the staus bar or similar
 - Indication of insertion sites by gapping the reference/other reads.
 - Pannable alignment view (currently the view is only scrollable up/down - side to side is planned).